T-Engel/EMMA/README.md

 2. **Conduct a global synthesis of elevational patterns in components of species diversity** (i.e. Number of individuals, species abundance distribution, intraspecific aggregation).
 What underlies the frequently reported species richness trends.
 Do the patterns differ among taxa, biogeographic regions or scales?

+**If you like what we are doing, please, consider contributing your data.
+We are looking for species abundance data collected along elevational gradients (e.g. Site-by-Species matrices).**

 ## Preliminary results
 We have already compiled a small data-base from the literature.
 We find great variability in biodiversity patters between studies.
 Species richness patterns at a single scale can be dissected into changes in number of individuals (*N*) and changes in the Species abundance distribution (*S_PIE*).
 ![Image](/preliminary graphs.jpg)
-*Measurements of Biodiversity along elevational gradients:  number of individuals (N), observed species richness (S_obs) and evenness (S_PIE).
+*Figure: Measurements of Biodiversity along elevational gradients.  number of individuals (N), observed species richness (S_obs) and evenness (S_PIE).
 Colours represent different studies that we compiled from the literature.
 The black line is the global trend accross studies and taxa*

 ## Who is behind MoMoB?
 MoMoB is a project of the Biodiversity Synthesis lab at the German Centre for Integrative Biodiversity Research (iDiv).
 It is led by Thore Engel (PhD student) under the supervision of Jonathan Chase (PI).